unlock your super before you retire

 • However, Sharon can use the tax savings from her TTR account to boost her super.

-• Her income stream payments are generally tax-free, and investment earnings will continue to be taxed at up to 15%.
+• Her income stream payments are generally tax-free, and investment earnings will continue to be taxed at 15%.

 Crunch the numbers